 Events are always shown on a per-domain basis.
 To view events from a different domain, start a web console connecting to the domain's management service and launch the events console from there.
-See "Before Starting the Web Console" on page 20 for more details.
+See "Before Starting the Web Console" for more details.